 Then, you can take a look at some of the easiest ways to automate (and the best tools out there).
 That way, you can focus less on menial tasks and more on selling.

 Congratulations!
-You’ve officially gone from getting a new sales territory to crushing it in just 90 days.
+You've officially gone from getting a new sales job or territory to crushing it in just 90 days.
 How does it feel?

 Remember that "crushing it” is all about constant improvement.
 If you're trying new things, looking for new opportunities, seeking out new leads, and generally playing an active role in your position, you'll always be crushing it—even if one specific campaign isn't a resounding success.